collinvandyck/gpterm/README.md

 	Total:      78483
 	Cost:       $0.16 ($0.002 per 1K tokens)

+# Upcoming

+## Conversation Support

+Currently all message history is stored without a conversation namespace.
+Adding conversations will allow you to start a new conversation, or jump back to an existing one.

+## Configurable Roles

+Users will be able to instruct OpenAPI how to act.
+Currently it's hardcoded to `You are a helpful assistant.`

+Additionally, users should be able to change the name of the assistant as rendered in the chatlog.
+Current it is `ChatGPT`.

+## Gist Support

+Conversations should be able to be uploaded to a gist.

+## Hotkey Support

+Actions should be able to be found to user-configured keys.

 # Contributing

 It's too early to accept pull requests given how early this project is.
 Please feel free to file an issue if you